-About the JMS Connector
+About the JMS Connector - Mule 4

 JMS supports two models for messaging:

-Topics - Publish and subscribe
+Publish and subscribe topics

 In the point-to-point or queuing model, a sender posts messages to a particular queue and a receiver reads messages from the queue.
 Here, the sender knows the destination of the message and posts the message directly to the receiver’s queue.

-It is characterized by the following:
+The point-to-point queuing model is characterized by the following:

-Only one consumer gets the message
+Only one consumer receives the message.

-JMS is characterized by the following:
+The publish-subscribe model is characterized by the following:

-Multiple consumers (or none) receive the message
+Multiple consumers (or none) receive the message.